hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 - Returns a list of items
 - Query operations require at least a `hash key`
+- Additionally you can use `filter expressions` to query based on other fields that are not hash/range keys
 - It's like a scan but within a partition only

 ```python